Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 python preprocessing.py download
 ```
 ### Preprocessing the data
 The preprocessing scripts also take their time.
 In the `first preprocessing step`, we convert the image information from the TIF-files to NumPy arrays and save one array per field in the .npz format.
-This step takes another **1 - 3 hours** depending on the processor power in your PC.
+This step takes another **1 - 3 hours** depending on the processor power of your PC.
 You can start the conversion by:

 ```BASH
 python preprocessing.py convert